XYZ (XYZ album)

 XYZ is the 1989 debut album by the American hard rock band XYZ.
 There were two hits off the album, "Inside Out" and "What Keeps Me Loving You".
 The album was a moderate success, charting at No. 99 on the Billboard 200.
 There were two music videos made, for the songs "Inside Out" and "What Keeps Me Loving You", which both aired on MTV between 1989 and 1990.

+Background and production

+Background

+The band's drummer, Paul Monroe, joined the group shortly before recording for XYZ began.
+Monroe stated that his and guitarist Marc Diglio's relatively newer presence in the band had a significant impact on the band's sound and songwriting; Monroe stated in a 2022 interview that although he did not compose a lot of the band's guitar riffs or lyrics, he was tasked with coming up with "cool endings, and sometimes beginnings" of songs, contributing to arrangements and transitions, and composing the rhythm sections for solos.